SalesforceFoundation/Households/README.md

 How do I log an issue?
 ---

-Issue logging for the Nonprofit Starter Pack has moved!
+Issue logging for the Nonprofit Success Pack has moved!
 All issues for the Recurring Donations package should now be logged [here](https://github.com/SalesforceFoundation/Cumulus/issues/new).
 All existing open issues have been moved to the [new location](https://github.com/SalesforceFoundation/Cumulus/issues?labels=npo02&page=1&state=open).

 If your issue applies to older versions of the stand-alone Affiliations package, please post them directly to the [Power of Us Hub](powerofus.force.com/PUBlogin)